LiamLombard/vedit/README.md

 This works by splitting a given video file into many, doing the necessary processing and merging them all back together, then applying a speed modifier.

-Splitting up the video into parts to avoid running out of memory.
+Splitting up the video into parts avoids running out of memory (there is likely a way to get around this natively in ffmpeg but I havent found it yet).

-We also mask part of the screen which we want to ignore when considering duplicate frames.
+We also mask part of the screen which we want to ignore for better duplicate frame detection.

 ## Building the executable